Abrahamogbedobor/configure-ad/README.md

 - Add abraham_admin to 'Domain Admins' security group
 - Logout/Close DC-1 connection (Remember the user of this connection was bryanlab with password as Brianajiri2022)
 - Log back to DC-1 connection with bryanogbe.com\abraham_admin with password as password88
-- From now on used abraham_admin as the new admin account
+- From now on used abraham_admin as the new user admin account

-- STEP5
+- STEP5 (Join Client-1 to the domain created "Bryanogbe.com"):

+- From Azure portal set Client-1's DNS setting to DC-1 IP address (First, you could try using Client-1 to join the Domain bryanogbe.com and document the error) The aim is for you to know the reason why you MUST first set Client-1 DNS to DC-1 IP address.
--
+- Restart Client-1

 <h2>Deployment and Configuration Steps</h2>